Loboc River Cruise

 Ermita Ruins in Dimiao

-We also visited the Ermita Ruins of Dimiao, which is located right beside Dimiao Church.
-The Ermita Ruins are often referred to as the “honeycomb tombstones”.
-The very few archaeological excavations conducted on the site reveal very few information on it, and thus the rows and rows of what appears to be honeycombs are deduced to be tombstones, since they are located near ruins that appear to be mortuary chapels.
+We also visited the Ermita Ruins of Dimiao, beside Dimiao Church.
+The Ermita Ruins are often referred to as the “honeycomb tombstones.”
+The very few archaeological excavations on the site reveal very little information on it.
+Thus the rows and rows of what appear to be honeycombs are deduced to be tombstones since they are located near ruins that appear to be mortuary chapels.

 Carmel Hill